 The worldwide depression rates increased 18 percent between 2005 and 2015, according to the WHO.
 Yet, there still exists a stigma associated with the condition, as well as a lack of support in many countries for those suffering from mental disorders.
 “These new figures are a wake-up call for all countries to re-think their approaches to mental health and to treat it with the urgency that it deserves,” WHO director-general Dr. Margaret Chan said in a statement.

 If helping out their fellow man doesn’t convince health leaders to take depression seriously, doing so would also make economic sense, according to the WHO.
-Only 3 percent of government health budgets on average goes toward mental health, with the figure dipping to less than one percent in low-income countries, and up to just 5 percent in high-income areas.
+Only 3 percent of government health budgets on average goes towards mental health, with the figure dipping to less than 1 percent in low-income countries and up to just 5 percent in high-income areas.
 And yet, for every $1 USD invested in increasing depression and anxiety treatment, countries would see returns of $4 USD, because of better health and increased ability to work.
-Failure to adequately address depression can lead to financial loss for families, employers, and governments alike, the WHO noted.
+Failure to adequately address depression can lead to financial loss for families, employers and governments alike, the WHO noted.